Article · Mar 20, 2026

 and a.created_at < b.created_at;

 Three steps.
-They ran in order, they ran atomically (in one transaction), and they did exactly what they said they would do.
+They ran atomically, in one transaction, and they did exactly what they said they would do.
 The schema was now correct.

 The application code, somewhere in an edge function, was still calling: